When I Use Start-Run, Why Does a Window Just Flash and Disappear?

 SFC in a Command Prompt

-In this case, SFC requires that it be run with Administrative privileges enabled.
+In this specific case, SFC requires that it be run with Administrative privileges enabled.
 The correct way to do so is to run Command Prompt “as administrator”, and then run the command therein.

 The most common cause of a quick flash after typing a command into Start-Run is that: